ronin1770/reel-quick/README.md

 ## 🚧 Current Status

-*Update - Mar 2 2026*
+*Update - Mar 8 2026*
-- Added page for displaying personalities
+- Updated code for creating Clone audio
-- Improve the UI for personality page
-- It allows you to copy bio to be pasted in automation tool
-- It displays the quotations
-- It provide a mechansims to keep track which quotations have been pushed to automation tool
+- Interface was created
+- Video for the interaction will be uploaded later this week

 *Update - Feb 14 2026*
 - Consolidated backend logging to a single file: reel_quick.log for FastAPI + workers + backend modules.